Scoped Proposal Types

 • A function selector (e.g. transfer(address,uint256))

-• A set of parameter rules (with comparisons)
+• An optional set of parameter rules (with comparisons)

 Example Use Case

 Let’s say your DAO has a proposal type called “Treasury Settings”.
-You only want it to update the budget — not move funds.
+You want it to update the budget, but not give it infinite budget.

 1. Create a Proposal Type: